 MP for Poplar and Limehouse

-Apsana Begum is the Labour (Co-op) MP for Poplar and Limehouse, first elected in December 2019.
-She has served on the Education Committee (2020–2024) and has sat on committees examining legislation, including the Animal Welfare (Kept Animals) Bill and the Strategic Litigation Against Public Participation Bill, reflecting a focus on education, welfare and justice issues.
+Apsana Begum is the Labour (Co-op) MP for Poplar and Limehouse, elected in 2019.
+She sits on the Education Committee (2020-2024) and has been involved with the Animal Welfare (Kept Animals) Bill and the Strategic Litigation Against Public Participation Bill, reflecting a focus on education and civil society issues.

-Declared financial interests include miscellaneous interests, shareholdings, and visits outside the UK.
+Declared financial interests include one miscellaneous entry, one shareholding, and one visit outside the UK.

 Generated 21 February 2026